 Nakedness is not inherently sinful.
 We are born naked.
 Children in many societies in warmer climes may often be in a state of undress up to a certain age.
 Little children delight to run run naked in the house when getting ready for a bath.
 Up to what age this is allowed depends on the family and the social context and cultural setting.
 Usually by the time puberty sets in children are expected to be dressed when they interact with the family or others in the house.

-I slept with Buster in his bedroom in the back of the second floor of the Shermans’ large house.
-On the first night of our last yearly visit when I was 13 and he was 14, Buster proposed that we get naked because the room was hot.
+When we were visiting the Shermans I slept with Buster in his bedroom in the back of the second floor of the their large house.
+On the first night of our last yearly visit when I was 13 and he was 14 or 15, Buster proposed that we get naked because the room was hot.
 We did.
 But we increased the heat in our bodies by jumping up and down on the beds and from his bed to mine and throwing pillows at each other until Mr. Sherman’s stern voice from downstairs issued a warning about coming up to tan some hides.
 (The rest of the adults had gone out to a movie.)
 By then we were really hot.
 So we just laid naked on the beds with the old rotation fan blowing on our bare bodies.
-Buster told me that he skept naked in the summer and invited me to try it.
-It was my first experience of sleeping naked, and I liked it.
+Buster told me that he slept naked in the summer and invited me to try it.
+It was my first experience of sleeping naked.
+I liked it and have done it often since then.

 I relate further youthful experiences of being naked with friends in Frank Answers About Swimming Naked and Frank Answers About Returning to Nature.
 I spent many hours showering and swimming naked with other boys in high school freshman PE Swimming Class.
 I had a wonderful experience of being naked on a Scout camping trip in the summer of my fifteenth year (1958) with three other Scouts.
 Hiking up the South Branch Cattaraugus Creek we discovered a swimming hole to which we returned each day, even being bold enough to walk around naked because nobody else was around.

-On family summer vacations in the Adirondacks I was able to go off on my own canoeing or hiking.
+The summer before I began high school our family began taking our summer vacation in the Adirondacks in northeastern New York State.
+We stayed on the property of a Scouting family we knew in Buffalo.
+They had a son named Tom who was my age and we were able to do a lot together — boating, hiking, mountain climbing.
+I was also able to go off on my own canoeing or hiking.
 I enjoyed an opportunity to undress and be one with nature in a secluded area and allow my body to feel the sensuousness of the warm sun, the breeze on my skin, and the earth under my feet.

 College dorm life involved a lot of nudity in the early 1960s.
 You pretty quickly got used to undressing with your room mate in the room.
 In our dormitory there was an open shower on each floor and a row of sinks in the bathroom where we shaved and groomed ourselves.
 We young men walked around the hallways and bathroom areas with a towel wrapped around our waists (sometimes).
 I think most of us took in stride being naked in our communal living, even when our German dorm mother was on the floor.
 She seemed to take our nudity in stride.